stravalib/stravalib/docs/get-started/activities.md

 # <Quantity(2.4608, 'kilometer')>
 ```

-Similarly you can access elapsed time and
+Similarly, you can access elapsed time and
 convert it to a `timedelta` object.

 ```python